ART | conservation

 We all have our Shillims - those precious landscapes that have formed us, nurtured us and possibly saved us.
 We need to safeguard not only the landscapes, but the role all of our Shillims play in the lives of the human species.
 We are increasingly distanced from wild places, where we connect with who we are as part of a larger natural system.
 Shillim as a concept is that place where we can reconnect.
 As a practice it is the ability to move beyond the chatter and exhaustion of our everyday lives, to tap into the deep sense of renewal that a place like Shillim provides, and come back to ourselves.
 As a promise it is this: that for our children and our grandchildren landscapes like Shillim will still exist.

 Margie Ruddick, co-founder and director

-a practice, and
+Shillim is a concept, a practice, and a promise.

 MARGIE RUDDICK | Co-Founder

 Born in Mumbai, India in 1961.
 Denzil de Souza spent his working life developing the family business, P.N.
 Writer & Co. - a relocation company that was bought by his late father, Mr. Charles de Souza, in the late 1950's.
 Denzil joined the business in 1978, which was then under the management of his father and late brother, William de Souza.
 Their mentoring instilled values of excellence onto him and greatly influenced his work ethic and outlook on life.
 With William, Denzil transformed Writer from a single location, 20-employee, single service company into a multi-location, multi-business, with 5000+ employees.
 In 2005, the company expanded its operations across the Middle East, including Singapore, and has maintained these networks ever since.

 The start of 2013 marked the year that Hilton Shillim Estate Retreat & Spa, a project that had been planned for 20 years, was opened.
 The retreat is set in a massive nature conservation site with its focus on sustainability and wellness.